 Donor egg banks help connect intended parents to donor eggs that have already been frozen.
 There are a few big differences between banks and agencies.
 In addition to compiling all the helpful and necessary information you’d want to know about your egg donor, donor egg banks screen for both health and genetic concerns ahead of time.
-So you don’t get connected with a donor, only to find out they carry something in their genes that just won’t work for you.
-Plus, they cover the process of egg retrieval and freezing the eggs.
+They also cover the process of egg retrieval and freezing the eggs.

 An egg donor agency

-Egg donor agencies can connect you to willing egg donors, sharing a database full of information about them — the same information that you’d get from an egg bank — like family medical history and education.
-Check out the database, pick a few donors you like, and you’ll work with the agency to figure out which donor is the best for your family.
+Egg donor agencies can connect you to willing egg donors and share information about them — the same information that you’d get from an egg bank — like family medical history and education.
+The agency will work with you to figure out which donor is the best for your family.

-The difference here is that donor agencies don’t already have frozen donor eggs, meaning any donor you choose would need to then go through a medical screening and a fresh egg retrieval cycle.
-If you find the right donor, you’ll then move forward with her, paying the agency for making the connection.
-If she is an anonymous donor, the agency will continue to manage the process.
+With an agency, any donor you choose would need to go through a medical screening and an egg retrieval cycle.
+If you find the right donor, you’ll move forward with her, paying the agency for making the connection.
+If she is an “anonymous” donor (keep in mind, “anonymous” doesn’t truly exist, read more about this here), the agency will continue to manage the process.
 In other cases, you and the donor will then hammer out your relationship directly and the donor will begin the medical processes required for egg retrieval and donation.

 Ask a friend or family member